mflova/mflova-coding-guidelines/python/extra-modules.md

 [Link](https://pypi.org/project/pytest-fixture-typecheck/)

 Mypy cannot infere if type hints for fixtures are ok or not.
-This plugin will verify during runtime taht they are ok.
+This plugin will verify during runtime that they are ok.
 If not, the test itself will fail.

 It seems that it is no longer working.